Simulations#

 }

-First, we define the set of simulations we want to run.
-Let’s make a small mixer of common and specific parameters.
+Then, we write a small mixer of common and specific parameters.

 [9]: